-We want our girls down jackets to stay puffy, but does that mean we should avoid washing them?
+We want our girls' down jackets to stay puffy, but does that mean we should avoid washing them?
 Not at all.
 To wash a down coat, simply put it in the washing machine.
 Set it to the gentle cycle.
 Use warm water.
 You'll also want to select the extra rinse option if your machine offers one.
 A down specific detergent will work best.
 One labeled "free and gentle" will also do the trick.
-Then wash it as you would any other clothing item with one small change: take it out instead of letting it go through the spin cycle.
+Washing winter coats is just like any other clothing item with one small change: take it out instead of letting it go through the spin cycle.
 To dry, hang it to drip dry a bit.
 Then put it in the dryer with a few tennis balls until it has finished drying.
 The balls will bring the puff back to your child's puffer.

 For a synthetic coat, it will be best once again to either wash on the gentle setting or by hand.
 The deciding factor will be which type of washing machine you plan on using.
 You can safely use a front load machine as long as you remember to set it to gentle.
 If the washer you plan to use is a top-loading machine that has an agitator, you must absolutely wash the coat by hand in a sink instead.
 The agitator will tear the delicate fabric used in the shell of most synthetic coats.
 Cool to warm water works best with a mild detergent to thoroughly clean synthetic coats.
 Once clean, simply line dry or tumble dry on low heat.